flatironinstitute/sciware/35_IntroToHPC/main.md

   - CPU Core -- a single physical CPU on a multi-core CPU
   - Cores have their own _cache_ but also share _cache_ directly with other cores
   - Cores typically slower than laptop/workstation cores, but more of them and more cache/RAM

+### Which statement is true about nodes and cores?
+- A. There is one node per supercomputer
+- B. Each node has multiple CPU cores
+- C. Cores in supercomputers are typically faster than laptop cores and have less RAM

 ### Compute node architecture -- `lstopo`